CLI

 Options:

---agents <list>comma-separated agent targets (claude,cursor,codex,vscode,opencode).--forceoverwrites existingagents.toml.
+--agents <list>comma-separated agent targets (claude,cursor,codex,vscode,opencode,grok,pi).--forceoverwrites existingagents.toml.

 Examples:

-copies skills, writes the lockfile, creates symlinks, and generates MCP and
+Resolves sources, copies canonical artifacts, writes the lockfile, creates

 Example: